Harness the Power of Location through Esri ArcGIS with SAP HANA – Common Questions

 SAP and Esri have been working together since 1999 to enable businesses to answer the question of WHERE.
 Where are my customers?
 Where are we failing to meet the customer satisfaction score?
 Where is the faulty section of the gas pipeline?
 Where should we target the next sales campaign?
-With the innovation of breakthrough in-memory database technology and native spatial capabilities of SAP HANA, SAP and Esri have been doubling down on the integration efforts to bring the business and location data together in a complete, unified data landscape with high performance analytic engines.
-On the road map, is an exciting planned innovation such as the upcoming release of Esri ArcGIS supporting SAP HANA as the Enterprise Geodatabase.
+With the innovation of breakthrough in-memory database technology and native spatial capabilities of SAP HANA, SAP and Esri have been doubling down on the integration efforts to bring the business and location data together in a complete, unified data landscape with high-performance analytic engines.
+In January 2018, Esri has released ArcGIS Enterprise 10.6 and ArcGIS Pro 2.1 supporting SAP HANA as the Enterprise Geodatabase.

 The answers to the following questions are available.